-In The Mathematics of Plato's Academy [31, §6.2], David Fowler discusses what we know about ancient manuscript style.
-He also [31, §10.4] looks at what he calls the protasis-style of Euclid. $\Pi p \acute{\sigma} \tau \alpha \sigma{15}$ is the term of Proclus that we translate as "enunciation."
+In The Mathematics of Plato's Academy [34, §6.2], David Fowler discusses what we know about ancient manuscript style.
+He also [34, §10.4] looks at what he calls the protasis-style of Euclid. $\Pi\rho\dot{o}$ - $\tau\alpha\sigma\iota{5}$ is the term of Proclus that we translate as "enunciation."
 Before Euclid, we have no evidence of any mathematics written in the Euclidean style, with an enunciation followed by justification.
-Aristotle's Prior Analytics might be an exception, except that it is not really mathematics; and yet we signal our protases with rubrics like "Theorem N," and our justifications with the word "Proof" (and a box \Box at the end).
+Aristotle's Prior Analytics might be an exception, except that it is not really mathematics, but logic.
+Today the protasis-style is ubiquitous in mathematics; and yet we signal our protases with rubrics like "Theorem N," and our justifications with the word "Proof" (and a box \square at the end).
 Strictly speaking, this is not Euclid's style.